sqlparser/sqlflow_public/grabit/readme.md

 ```
 Then, just keep the value of `serverPort` empty and set `server` to the value like this: `http://127.0.0.1/api`.

->Please just leave this value empty if you connect to the SQLFlow Cloud Server by specifing the `https://api.gudusoft.com`
+>Please just keep this value empty if you connect to the SQLFlow Cloud Server by specifing the `https://api.gudusoft.com`
 in the `server`.

-- userId
+- **userId, userSecret**

 This is the user id that used to connect to the SQLFlow server.
 Always set this value to `gudu|0123456789` if you are using the SQLFlow on-premise version.